guillemsala/by_ratings_assignment/readme.md

    4. utm_src and utm_med are missing in the exact same cases.

 ### Model selection
+**Warning**: For computational reasons, a *random sample* consisting of 15% of the total available user_id's has been used.
+In future work, the model will be run in parallel using pySpark.

-The conclusions of the model selection can be found in the [model selection notebook](./notebooks/model_selection.ipynb).
+The conclusions of the model selection -- including the feature engineering section -- can be found in the [model selection notebook](./notebooks/model_selection.ipynb).
 Here we provide an overview of the approach and the steps performed.
 #### Hierarchical time series
 Regarding the model selection, and given the time constraints, it has been concluded that the best approach